newtheatre/history-project/_shows/19_20/i_think_he_was_called.md

     rating: 4/5
     quote: "The cast and crew have done a spectacular job of bringing a new take to ‘As You Like It’.
 ‘I Think He Was Called Rosalind’ is a truly exciting way to experience Shakespeare in a modern context.
 I would urge anyone to head over to the NNT YouTube channel and watch it."
   - type: YouTube
-    title: Watch I Think He Was Called Rosalind on YouTube
+    title: Watch 'I Think He Was Called Rosalind' on YouTube
     href: https://www.youtube.com/watch?v=UT9FdwHuy00

 ---